oku-ui/pergel/docs/guide/what-is-pergel.md

   It contains all the building blocks you can have in a project as modules.
 You can use it to build almost anything as long as the data can be determined at build time.
 These modules increase over time.

+- **Operating system program support with Pergel CLI**

+  You can quickly install the necessary programs to use Compass on operating systems such as Linux, macos, windows, etc. from the CLI.
+This is great for developers who want to get started quickly.

 ## Developer Experience